edervishaj/walking-bus/README.md

 3. **Computational time**.
 The faster the better.
 If L<sub>1</sub> = L<sub>2</sub> and D<sub>1</sub> = D<sub>2</sub> then the solving time is considered.
 Lets
 call T<sub>1</sub> and T<sub>2</sub> the time required in order to obtain S<sub>1</sub> and S<sub>2</sub> respectively.
 If L<sub>1</sub> = L<sub>2</sub> and
 D<sub>1</sub> = D<sub>2</sub> and T<sub>1</sub> < T<sub>2</sub> then S<sub>1</sub> is better than S<sub>2</sub>.

+<a id="footnotes1">1</a>: project for Foundations of Operations Research course at Politecnico di Milano